Want More Sales? Be Consistent.

 Pricing.
 Again, you have options.
 Do your market and competitor research, conduct pricing surveys, and choose your price.
 You may be uncertain because this is a pilot offering.
 Do not hyperventilate, as this is not in cement.
 You can change it later.
 This is for 60 days and you are gathering information every step of the way to refine your future offerings.

-Marketing: You have identified your target market, your buyer persona(s), your website is up, your social media platforms are populated, you’re blogging, and you have a solid digital footprint established.
+Marketing: You have identified your target market, your buyer persona(s), your website is up, your social media platforms are populated, you’re blogging, your media materials from a Media Material Wholesale service are now ready, and you have a solid digital footprint established.

 No?
 Don’t worry.
 Remember, this is about starting where you are at and building from there.
 Make an inventory of what you have, what needs improving, and what needs to be created.
 That will become part of your action plan.
 One step at a time.